 Chair and Professor-Habingreither.
-Professors- Winek.
-Associate Professors-Batey, DeLeon, Sriraman.
-Assistant Professors-Borchers.
-Lecturers-Hager, Hanzel, Reznicek, Rowe, Urbanovsky.
-Mitte Endowed Chair-Stouder (jointly with Physics Department)
+Professor-Winek.
+Associate Professors-Batey, DeLeon, Sriraman, Stephan.
+Assistant Professors-Borchers, Budek.
+Lecturers-Hager, Hanzel, Pool, Reznicek, Rowe, Urbanovsky.
+Mitte Endowed Chair-Stouder (jointly with Physics Department).

 The mission of the Technology Department is to prepare students for technical/professional careers in industry and education.
 This mission is accomplished through a dedicated faculty offering programs in specialized areas with formal, technical focus.
-Upon graduation, students are prepared to assume positions of professional responsibility in the areas of manufacturing, construction, visual communications, engineering, computer related fields of all types, electronics, and education.
+Upon graduation, students are prepared to assume positions of professional responsibility in the areas of manufacturing, construction, digital and photographic imaging, engineering, computer related fields of all types, electronics, and education.
 Fourteen well-equipped technical laboratories serve to educate students in the techniques and processes used by contemporary world class industries.

-Degrees offered by the Department of Technology include the Bachelor of Science (BS) with a major in Manufacturing Engineering, a Bachelor of Science in Technology (BST) with majors in Industrial Technology, Engineering Technology, and Information Systems Management, and the Bachelor of Applied Arts and Sciences (BAAS) degree.
+Degree programs offered by the Department include the Bachelor of Science with majors in Manufacturing Engineering and Digital and Photographic Imaging, and the Bachelor of Science in Technology with majors in Industrial Technology, Industrial Technology-Construction Technology, Industrial Technology-Manufacturing Technology and Engineering Technology, and the Bachelor of Applied Arts and Sciences.

-The BS with a major in Manufacturing Engineering is designed to provide students with the mathematics, science, theoretical background, and applications skills needed to become manufacturing engineers.
-Manufacturing engineers plan and control manufacturing processes and production operations to optimize the quality and production efficiency of manufacturing systems.
+The BS with a major in Manufacturing Engineering is designed to provide students with the mathematics, science, management, engineering, and applications skills needed to become manufacturing engineers.
+These engineers are typically responsible for promoting manufacturability, process planning, tool design, cost estimation, factory layout, work methods, quality assurance, automation, and systems integration.
 The degree has a concentration in general manufacturing or semiconductor/high technology manufacturing.